A social history exploring the intersections between those accused of prostitution, their neighbours, families, clients, and criminal justice.

 Reviews

 “Poutanen offers a history from below … a material history of the lives of women who traded sex for money.
 Throughout, one grasps the permeability of private and public lives.
-Apart from the meticulous research, a strong point of this book is, its use of
+Apart from the meticulous research, a strong point of this book is, its use of eloquent maps, figures, and graphs.
+With a visual representation of the topography of the city, with the location of its disreputable houses and the places where the arrests of street prostitutes took place, the reader can follow the development of law enforcement and the composition of the sex trade over thirty years.”
+The Canadian Historical Review

 “This powerfully argued work significantly enriches established understandings of prostitution’s history. the breadth and depth of Poutanen’s research should set a benchmark for other historians of commercial sex, its practice and legal regulation.
-Above all, the author’s sensitivity towards the historical actors involved in the trade—the women, but also the customers, the police, the judges, jurors and jail keepers—is social history at its best. ” Feminist Review
+Above all, the author’s sensitivity towards the historical actors involved in the trade-the women, but also the customers, the police, the judges, jurors and jail keepers-is social history at its best.”
+Feminist Review